Listen to the podcast

-“First take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.”
+“First take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye” (Matthew 7:5).

-A few years ago I was counseling a couple who were angry with each other.
+A few years ago, I was counseling a couple who were angry with each other.
 During our counseling, I asked the wife what was wrong with the marriage.
-Without hesitation or skipping a beat, she gave me a long, clear, and detailed list of all the things that were wrong with her husband.
+Without hesitation or skipping a beat, she gave me a long, clear, and detailed list of all the wrong things with her husband.
 There was no question about it: he was a failure.

 Because I like to play fair, I turned to the husband and asked him about the state of their marriage.
 Without flinching or taking a breath, the husband gave me a list of all the things his wife had done wrong in their marriage.
 There was no question about it: she was a failure.

 I asked each spouse to list all the ways they had personally failed in their marriage.
-The one stipulation was they could not add the word “but” to any of their reasons for their personal failures in the marriage.
-Their log list was to include all overt as well as less discernible offenses that they had inflicted on each other.
+The one stipulation was they could not add the word “but” to any of their reasons for their marriage failures.
+Their log list was to include all overt and less discernible offenses that they had inflicted on each other.

-If you want to radicalize your marriage, here are four things you can do today:
+If you want to transform your marriage, here are four things you can do today: